Do you hold a Master’s degree? Well, you may be at a higher risk of getting into a car accident.

 Real estate brokers average 102 car crashes out of 1,000 realtors and 39 speeding tickets.
 This may have something to do with the fact that real estate brokers are on their phone 24/7, including when they drive.

 Enlisted military personnel average 99 accidents per every 1,000, and 78 speeding tickets.

 Social workers are the 6th most crash-prone workers in the U.S. with 98 traffic accidents and only 33 speeding tickets every year.

 Manual laborers average 96 car crashes and 77 speeding tickets.
 Analysts are slightly less likely to get into car accidents, with 95 car crashes and 40 speeding tickets.

 Engineers and consultants are the least accident-prone occupations on the list with 94 crashes each and 51 and 50 speeding tickets respectively.

-Our Riverside car accident attorneys have found a few patterns on this list:
+Our Riverside car accidents injury attorney have found a few patterns on this list:

 The more high-demand a profession is, the higher the risk of car accidents.
 That’s because high-demand occupations increase the risk of fatigued and sleep-deprived driving.